thelfer/tfel-doc/MFrontUserDays/TenthUserDay/Agenda/talks.md

 rigs and methodologies used for HT oxidation kinematic laws determination, examples of oxidation laws implemented in `MFront` are illustrated.

+# SICRAC, a creep simulation tool for the justification of irradiated fuel rod integrity in back-end conditions

+- A. El Abdi
+  - EDF R&D, MMC Department, Avenue des Renardières, 77818 Moret-Sur-Loing, France
+- J. Jonnet
+  - EDF R&D, MMC Department, Avenue des Renardières, 77818 Moret-Sur-Loing, France
+- A. Ambard
+  - EDF R&D, MMC Department, Avenue des Renardières, 77818 Moret-Sur-Loing, France
+- M. Ton-That
+  - EDF, Technical Division, Rue Pierre Bourdeix, 69007 Lyon, France
+- D. Costa
+  - EDF, Nuclear Fuel Division, Pl.
+Pleyel, 93200 Saint-Denis, France
+- L. Idoux
+  - EDF R&D, PERICLES Department, Bd Gaspard Monge, 91120 Palaiseau, France

+After irradiation, used nuclear fuel assemblies can be subjected to high temperatures during back-end operations such as drying, transportation to storage facilities, and potentially dry storage (as opposed to wet storage).

+Cladding creep has been identified as the most detrimental mechanism affecting the integrity of the fuel rod cladding at high temperatures.
+To ensure the integrity of the rod under back-end conditions, it is important to demonstrate non-rupture of the cladding, taking into account key parameters influencing creep, such as the end-of-life internal pressure and the cladding temperature.

+A dedicated numerical tool has been developed to calculate the creep behavior of an irradiated fuel rod cladding under back-end conditions.
+This tool, called SICRAC (Simulation de l’Intégrité du CRayon combustible en Aval du Cycle), is developed in Python and relies on the MFront and Ptest tools for modeling the mechanical behavior of the cladding.

+Similar to 1.5D fuel rod codes, the rod is discretized into axial segments.
+The tool includes a feedback loop that accounts for the increase in rod free volume due to the cladding deformation, leading to a subsequent decrease in the internal pressure, which is also slightly influenced by the differential thermal expansion of the fuel pellets and cladding.
+This feedback mechanism represents a leak-free irradiated fuel rod experiencing creep under internal pressure with a given axial temperature profile.

+The mechanisms mentioned above, along with their numerical implementation, are discussed.
+A sensitivity analysis is also presented, emphasizing the impact of key parameters on the cladding creep behaviour and the rod integrity.

 <!--
 # VTT?